Our best shampoo for oily hair

 Because oil is usually concentrated at the roots, it can make your roots look flat, limp, and just greasy.
 So before you style your hair, make sure to brush it from your roots to your ends to help distribute the oil.
 Then, prep your damp hair with a light mousse, like Garnier Fructis Pure Clean Mousse.
 Infused with natural acacia gum, it provides all day hair control without leaving residue or a crunchy hair texture.

 Oily hair can be an advantage when it comes to braids in particular, since the oil gives your hair a sleek, shiny hair look that can make any braided hairstyle look polished.
 Try a style like the Wraparound Simple Braid, which features a simple French braid that wraps around the crown and ends in a ponytail.
 Another great hairstyle for greasy hair: the Top French Braid, which is just a French braid centered at the top of your head.
 It makes for a pretty, half-up half-down hairstyle — and, bonus, it hides oily roots and adds hair volume.
-To learn how to create them (and for even more braid inspiration), check out these 15-braid-hairstyle-ideas-for-short-medium-and-long-hair Want something even simpler?
+To learn how to create them (and for even more braid inspiration), check out these 15 braid hairstyle ideas.
+Want something even simpler?
 Try a Low Knot Updo, which needs to be smooth and glossy — meaning it allows you to make the most of your oily hair.
 It also proves that oily hair doesn’t have to be hard to manage.

 With hairstyle ideas like these and the best tricks and hair products to help manage greasy hair, oily hair can actually be easy to care for and style.